kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 }
 ```

 We also add a method to the CDI bean.
-It uses `JPAUtils` object to query filtered entities:
+It uses the `JPAUtils` object to query filtered entities:

 ```java
 public List<Customer> getCustomersFilter(UriInfo uriInfo) {